 A study of heat pumps, heat pump control circuits, defrost controls, auxiliary heat, air flow, and other topics related to heat pump systems.
 This is a capstone course for the Certificate of Completion in Air Conditioning.
-Students must successfully attain an industry recognized credential.

 Prerequisite: HART 1407, HART 1441.